 Participants meeting certain criteria, as defined in the Plan document, are automatically enrolled at 3% of their pay 30 days after their hire date.
 Qualified participants are also eligible for a matching contribution ("Company Match") in amounts determined at the discretion of the Company.
-Matching contributions for each eligible participant were made in 2018 and 2017 at each pay period in an amount equal to 50% of the eligible participant's Section 401(k) contributions, not to exceed a maximum of 6% of the eligible participants' pay.
+Matching contributions for each eligible participant were made in 2019 and 2018 at each pay period in an amount equal to 50% of the eligible participant's Section 401(k) contributions, not to exceed a maximum of 6% of the eligible participants' pay.
 An additional Company contribution is made on an annual basis for participants employed at Mitchell Repair Information Company ("Mitchell"), a subsidiary of the Company, at the rate of 2% of such participants' annual pay.
+Eligible Sturtevant-Richmont employees hired prior to December 1, 2019 are eligible for a match equal to 100% of up to 5% of the participants' contributions.